Shina-id/ml-deployment-python/README.md

 ## Step by Step deployment using VM (IaaS)

-- Config your VM that allow traffic from port 5000
+- Config your VM to allow ingress traffic to port 5000

 - in the VM, create your virtual environment using command:
   ```bash